Madeleine Dean: Early political career

 Dean got her start in politics soon after graduating from high school, when she was elected to an Abington Township committee seat.

 She volunteered on her first campaign, for Joe Hoeffel's reelection to the state legislature, in the same district seat she later held.
-On that campaign she met her future husband, Patrick Cunnane, then a 19-year-old elected committee-person.
+On that campaign she met her future husband, Patrick Cunnane, then a 19-year-old elected committeeman.

 Pennsylvania House of Representatives

 Having worked and volunteered in politics for decades, and her children grown, Dean was asked to become a public servant herself, serving as Abington Township commissioner, and ran for state representative in 2012.
 In the State House, she prioritized social issues such as addiction, equal rights, access to healthcare, ethics, criminal justice reform, and gun violence.

 After the Sandy Hook Elementary School shooting, Dean and Dan Frankel co-founded the gun violence prevention caucus, PA SAFE Caucus.
 The caucus is a self-described coalition of legislators and advocates dedicated to curbing the sale of illegal guns.

 In 2015, Dean was appointed to the Governor's Commission for Women, a commission designed to advise the governor on policies and legislation that promote equality issues ranging from sexual assault to business initiatives.
 In 2017, she was elected chair of the Southeast Delegation of the Pennsylvania House Democrats, composed of 22 House Democrats representing nine counties.

 She served on several committees, including Appropriations, Judiciary, Policy, Urban Affairs, State Government, and Finance, of which she was vice-chair.

 Dean stated in 2014: "We know that the number one issue with voters is education and how we fund our public schools".
 Regarding the Pennsylvania education budget for 2013, the then-state Representative said: "How we educate our kids tells us how our economy will be."
 In that same instance, she highlighted the issue of public school funding.